 The Commissioning Portfolio consists of the Finance and Procurement Services.
-The revenue outturn was an adverse variance of £0.492m, an improvement of £0.342m compared to the forecast adverse variance of £0.834m estimated at month 9 (31 December 2020).
+The revenue outturn was an adverse variance of $\pounds 0.492m$, an improvement of $\pounds 0.342m$ compared to the forecast adverse variance of $\pounds 0.834m$ estimated at month 9 (31 December 2020).

 The adverse variance is a result of the use of external contractors by the Procurement Service, the reduction of income generated against the Councils early payment discount scheme which in part is due to Government guidance (PPN2) in response to COVID-19 which encouraged immediate payment terms for all contracted services thus removing any benefit from an early payment scheme.
 There was also a reduction in summons cost recovery compared to expected levels, again due to the Government guidance on limiting debt recovery activity during the first half of 2020/21.
-The pressures have been partially offset by vacancies within the Finance Division and reductions in non-pay costs.
+The pressures were partially offset by vacancies within the Finance Division and reductions in non-pay costs.